ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 ### User Preferences

+This section discusses how user preferences are handled, including initial setup, customization, and dynamic updates.

 User preferences for advertisements are also treated as specialized ActivityPub activities or as custom fields in a user's ActivityPub profile.
 This ensures that users have granular control over the type of ads they see, while also keeping their data within the ActivityPub ecosystem.

 #### Data Model